-Mollie: Can you share a few specific tips for living a successful minimalist lifestyle?
+Mollie: Can you share a few specific tips for organizing and simplifying?

 Bernadette Joy: Find things you aren’t using and sell them!
 Garage sales worked great for me in the area I’m in, but I also sold a lot of housewares on Facebook.
 It’s a great way to encourage you if you’re like me and feel guilty about what you spent; at least you make some money back and use the money towards something you really want.

 Work on one room at a time only.
 Don’t move onto the next room until you complete the previous.
 Start where you spend the most of your time because you will get the most benefit out of it.
 I started in my kitchen and in my bedroom.
 I immediately felt relief getting rid of so many kitchen items that were just cluttering up our space.